pallavr/website/content/publication/2018-01-14-from-subjectivity-to-objectivity-measuring-customer-lifetime-value-constructs.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "In *Internation Journal of Marketing Management*." publication_short = "In *IJMM*"
+publication = "In *Internation Journal of Marketing Management*" publication_short = "In *IJMM*"